CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.facts.md

 `PDO::query()` executes an SQL statement in a single function call and returns a result set as a `PDOStatement` object or `false` on failure.

-`PDOStatement` class represents a prepared statement and returns an associated result set, after the statement is executed.
+The `PDOStatement` class represents a prepared statement and returns an associated result set after the statement is executed.

 The example code below shows how to execute queries in PHP using `PDO::query()`.